Lynchburg

 Bonnie Benedict, Membership Vice-President

-Paula Lichiello, Program Vice President
+Paula Lichiello, Program Vice President/DEI Rep.

 Martha Wilson, Secretary